Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Attestation verification

-Verifying an attestation object requires verification of each of the following:
+Verifying an attestation object against a distribution file requires verification of each of the following:

 • version is 1.
 The verifier MUST reject any other version.